pingcap/tidb-operator/en/access-dashboard.md

 After Ingress is deployed, visit <https://{host}/dashboard> to access TiDB Dashboard.

-## Update TiDB cluster
+## Update the TiDB cluster

-If you enable quick access to TiDB Dashboard by updating an existing TiDB cluster, you need update the following two configurations:
+To enable quick access to TiDB Dashboard by updating an existing TiDB cluster, update the following two configurations:

 ```yaml
 apiVersion: pingcap.com/v1alpha1